Gary Shore

 Gary Shore (born 1981) is an Irish film director, producer and screenwriter, best known for his directorial debut film Dracula Untold.
-He has also directed commercials for a number of well-known brands including Gatorade, Adidas, and UGG.
+He has also directed commercials for a number of established brands such asGatorade, Adidas, and UGG.

 Early life

 Shore was born in 1981 in Artane, Dublin, and graduated in 2006 from the National Film School.

 Career

 Shore attended the National Film School in Dublin, Ireland.
 He graduated in 2006 winning the Royal Television Society Award for Best Student Drama for his short film, The Draft which he wrote, directed, and produced.
 Also in 2006, the Cannes International Advertising Festival nominated Shore for the prestigious Young Director Award.
 In 2009, he produced a faux film trailer, a science-fiction horror short film, The Cup of Tears.
 This short led to a bidding war in 2010 resulting in a deal with Working Title Films to develop a feature version.

 In October 2012, Shore and fellow producer Jonathan Loughran founded a production company named ArtCastle Productions with offices in Dublin and Los Angeles.
 Later, Shore and his company were signed by the William Morris Endeavor.

 In 2014, Shore made his feature film directorial debut with the action fantasy-horror film Dracula Untold based on the character Count Dracula.
 The film starred Luke Evans and Sarah Gadon, and was scripted by Matt Sazama and Burk Sharpless.
 It was released on 10 October 2014 by Universal Pictures and grossed over $215 million.

 Also in 2014, Shore directed three sixty-second advertisements promoting the best-selling video game Game of War: Fire Age featuring supermodel Kate Upton reprising her in-game role as the goddess Athena.

 Shore directed the "St. Patrick's Day" segment in the XYZ Films' anthology film Holidays in July 2015, which was also produced through ArtCastle.
 The segment stars Ruth Bradley.

 He has also directed commercials for several large brands including Gatorade, Adidas, and UGG.